crawlem/dotfiles/README.md

 ### Dev profile

 The `dev` profile requires an Ubuntu WSL environment to be installed.
-Once it is, run `install_linux.sh` from the WSL command prompt.
+This can be done from the Windows Store.

+Once Ubuntu is installed, open a terminal to it and run `install_linux.sh`.

+#### Running on Hyper-V

 If you are running WSL in a Hyper-V virtual machine, virtualisation extensions are required.
-Run the below command on the host PC as Administrator while the guest VM is shut down:
+Run `Set-VMProcessor -VMName <name of VM> -ExposeVirtualizationExtensions $true` on the host PC as Administrator while the guest VM is shut down.

-`Set-VMProcessor -VMName <name of VM> -ExposeVirtualizationExtensions $true`

 ### Gaming profile